 In this post, we’ll cover everything you need to know about Disney’s Animal Kingdom theme park, including all the rides and attractions, entertainment, and restaurants you have to experience when you visit.

 Though the Animal Kingdom has had its share of criticism in the past, it has made many improvements over the years and has quickly risen on our list of best Disney Parks.
-It has perhaps Disney World’s best attraction (Flight of Passage), and is a place the entire family will enjoy.
+It has one of Disney World’s best attractions (Flight of Passage), and is a place the entire family will enjoy.

 We’ll also share with you the history of Animal Kingdom at Disney World, how the park was created, explore each one its themed areas, and share some of our favorite tips and tricks we’ve learned in the decades we’ve been visiting.